 When getting to know the campus, try to memorize the location of your classes.
 Knowing class locations can help you get from class to class efficiently and with less stress.
 Rolling into class late on the first day is not the best way to make a good first impression.

 Moving to a new place with many unfamiliar faces can feel overwhelming.
 However, introducing yourself to the folks you see daily and making friends at college will help ease the transition.
 Do your best to put yourself out there, meet your floormates, and have fun.

 Read and Print Out Your Class Syllabi

 Before classes start, read over your class syllabi.
-Getting to know your professors' expectations and attendance policies puts you on a path toward success.
-Additionally, knowing what reading material, textbooks, and supplies you need prepares you for the semester.
+Getting to know your professors' expectations and attendance policies will put you on a path toward success.
+You should also know what reading materials, textbooks, and supplies you'll need for the semester.